xoity/infraninja/test/README.md

 - **Purpose**: Defines the configuration for two virtual machines (VMs) managed by Vagrant.
   - **Ubuntu VM**: 1024 MB of memory and 2 CPU cores.
   - **Alpine VM**: 512 MB of memory and 1 CPU core.
-- **Usage**: If you choose to test on VMs running on VBox, VMWare etc.. then this sets up the VMs locally for testing deployment scripts.
+- **Usage**: If you choose to test on VMs running on VBox, VMware, etc., then this sets up the VMs locally for testing deployment scripts.

 ### `test_deploy.py`
 - **Purpose**: Executes deployment tasks using Pyinfra, a lightweight server management tool.